How can I be involved in the Welcoming Angels Program?

 - Sponsor a child's trip

-- Pray for the children and hosting program
+- Pray for the children & the hosting program

 What countries can I host children from?

-Currently, children from Ukraine can be hosted in December 2014 and children from China can be hosted during January 2014.
+Currently, children from China can be hosted from June 26, - July 13, 2015.
 We are working with other countries to set up hosting programs for the future.

 What is the age of the hosting children?